Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 With in this project I used the modified LeNet neural network architecture addopted from Sermanet/LeCunn traffic sign classification journal article.
 Moreover, dropout normalization is used in the fully connected layers for reguralization of the model and avoiding overfitting.

 ![alt_text][image10]

+**Network details:**
-The details of the neural network architecture can be found in the tensorflow implementation.
+The details of the neural network architecture can be found in the tensorflow implementation in the ipython file.
 ## 5. Trainig the Neural network

 The neural network is trained by Adam optimizer.
 The weights and biases of the model are updated by Adam optimizer in a way to minimize the cross entropy cost function.
 Hyperparameters of the training are set to be: